GMMan/st-link-hack/paper/paper.md

 ### Next steps

-To make it possible to debug the ST-Link itself, I patched the firmware to nop out the call to lock the flash, then unlocked the chip (therefore erasing the internal flash), and programming back the modified firmware image.
+To make it possible to debug the ST-Link itself, I patched the firmware to nop out the call to lock the flash, then unlocked the chip (therefore erasing the internal flash), and programmed back the modified firmware image.
 I now have a debuggable ST-Link that still retained its original firmware.
 Even after updating the ST-Link, it was still unlocked because the locking is performed by the bootloader, and the current ST-Link upgrade packages do not ship with new bootloaders (probably to avoid it being decoded and flashed on to clone devices).